Kariuki11/react-interviews-challenges/vite-project/src/README.md

     - Implement a way to increase the counter.
     - Implement a way to decrease the counter.
     - Implement a way to use buttons to increase and decrease the counter.

+  #4 Build a component that changes the background color every time a button is clicked.
+    - Implement a way to change the background color.
+    - Implement a way to use a button to change the background color.
+    - Implement a way to use a component to change the background color.